-- Witness majestic scenary carved by ancient glaciers aboard the historic Bernina Express, the highest rail crossing in the Alps.
+- Witness majestic scenery carved by ancient glaciers aboard the historic Bernina Express, the highest rail crossing in the Alps.

-- Indulge in the cosmopolitan ambience of St. Moritz, a jet-set resort town.
+- Indulge in the cosmopolitan ambiance of St. Moritz, a jet-set resort town.

 - Cruise on Lake Cuomo, where golden sunlight dances across azure waters.

 - Stroll through beautiful botanic gardens while listening to the melodies of birds on the Borromean Islands.